Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Humane Humanoids: Functional and Nonfunctional Specifications

-Humanoid planning decides what, how, when or where a humanoid behaves. \textit{Robot planning} widely explores goals of navigating robots, moving body parts, taking actions or performing tasks, etc., which has been customized into areas including path planning, motion planning \cite{TazakiM20}, and task planning, etc. Robot planning may be undertaken in known or unknown clutter environments with known or unknown obstacles.
-Robot aims to optimize target motion, movement, path, or task-specific objectives, and to minimize concerning issues, such as collisions, time or energy consumption.
-Classic robot planning relies on robot search such as heuristic search, stochastic search to find, seek or retrieve interested information or target.
-Further, humanoids applies techniques including probabilistic roadmap, evolutionary computing, geometric modeling, reinforcement learning, and machine learning methods to planning.
+Humanoid organization decides what, how, when, or where a humanoid behaves, undertaking robot planning and search \cite{VikasP23} to navigate, move body parts, search information, take actions, or perform tasks.
+These enable path, motion \cite{TazakiM20}, and task planning, or incorporate robot search, such as heuristic search, and stochastic search, into retrieving interested information or target, in known to unknown clutter environments with known to unknown obstacles.
+In doing these, humanoids optimize their target motions, movements, paths, or tasks and minimize concerning issues such as collisions, and time or energy consumption.

-With humanoid robots enabled by LLMs and LMMs, \textit{learn-to-plan}, or \textit{planning by learning}, becomes a new fashion of planning in complex contexts.
-For example, a robot may manipulate open world unseen objects \cite{Stone-23} enabled by a pretrained VLM, which extracts object category-specific features from image and text inputs.
-Further, the robot can undertake actions or complete instruction with policies informed or constrained by the categorized object, the image, and the textual instruction.
-For example, SayCan \cite{IchterBCFHHHIIJ22} can \textit{plan-to-act} based on the input language.
-A recent VLM-based learn-to-plan advance is the Google RT-2, which builds on a VLM backbone, plans from both image and text commands, and conducts visually grounded planning.
-The \textit{chain-of-thought} reasoning can enable learning long-horizon planning and low-level skills.
-It is claimed that RT-2 can achieve highly-improved robotic policies by instantiating VLAs based on PaLM-E and PaLI-X. RT-2 can significantly improve generalisation performance and emergent capabilities using the power of web-scale \textit{vision-language pre-training} (VLP).
+With humanoids enabled by learning advances including LLMs and LMMs, \textit{learn-to-plan}, or \textit{planning by learning} \cite{GanesanKCM24}, becomes a new fashion of humanoid planning in complex contexts.
+Humanoids navigate, search, respond and act per justifications, predictions, recommendations, or retrieved findings by techniques including probabilistic roadmap, evolutionary computing, geometric modeling, reinforcement learning, and deep learning.
+Learn-to-plan is particularly important for interacting with, manipulating, or responding to unseen objects, scenarios, tasks in semi-open to open worlds.
+For example, a robot enabled by a pretrained VLM can extract object category-specific features from images and texts \cite{Stone-23}.
+Further, a robot can undertake actions or complete instructions with policies informed or constrained by categorized objects with imagery and textual instructions, such as SayCan \cite{IchterBCFHHHIIJ22} which \textit{plans-to-act} based on input language.
+Google RT-2 \cite{GoogleRT-2} is another VLM-based learn-to-plan advance, which builds on a VLM backbone, plans from both image and text commands, and conducts visually grounded planning.
+Its \textit{chain-of-thought} reasoning can enable learning long-horizon planning and low-level skills to achieve highly-improved robotic policies by instantiating VLAs based on PaLM-E \cite{DriessXSLCIWTVY23} and PaLI-X \cite{Chen0CPPSGGMB0P23}.
+RT-2 can significantly improve generalization performance and emergent capabilities using the power of web-scale \textit{vision-language pretraining} (VLP) \cite{AgrawalTN22}.